Ali-Mikael/Pen-testing/h4-cert.md

 > If you modify a flow too much and want to revert to the original one, you can just enter `V` to undo all your modifications!

-We hit `r` to send and get an error HTTP/2 error, which is a problem as we want to use HTTP/1, so we enter options config and change 2 values to `false`:
+We hit `r` to send and get an HTTP/2 error, which is a problem, as we want to use HTTP/1, so we enter options config and change 2 values to `false`:

 <img width="660" height="103" alt="2026-04-20-23:22:54" src="https://github.com/user-attachments/assets/f26cffd5-e229-44a2-80ed-4ed03deca5b5" />

-We send again and this time atleast we get a response:
+We send again and this time we at least get a response:

 <img width="1902" height="528" alt="2026-04-20-23:25:36" src="https://github.com/user-attachments/assets/3de399d9-e887-4e39-ba07-6cd9189d1e7c" />

-I got a timeout while I was crafting a new request header:
+I then got a timeout while I was crafting a new request header:

 <img width="1725" height="165" alt="2026-04-20-23:40:19" src="https://github.com/user-attachments/assets/9c7696c0-e803-42e5-bc40-fb79d958f56c" />

-So we had to restart the whole lab...
+So we had to restart the whole lab..

 ## Third time's the charm
 At this point I realized i'm probably forming this request all wrong, especially because i'm not familiar with Mitmproxy.

 I tried one last thing:
-- Removed `POST / HTTP/1.1` from the header
-- Edited the URL and appended `HTTP/1.1`
+- Removed `POST / HTTP/1.1` from the header and appended `HTTP/1.1` to the URL instead
 - Moved the payload into the request body

 <img width="1918" height="453" alt="2026-04-21-00:13:14" src="https://github.com/user-attachments/assets/6784be02-11eb-468d-b671-bab8f7614d3a" />

-Got "protocol error" so I removed the `HTTP/1.1` from the URL, hit send and got a different response.
+When I sent it away I got a "protocol error" in return, so I removed the `HTTP/1.1` from the URL, hit send again and got a different response.

 Even though in the previous requests it looked like the HTTP version was appended to the URL, I don't know if you can actually modify it in this way.

-I had tried atleast 10 different ways of doing this and nothing simply worked.
-I thought it might be some kind of issue with my tooling so before quitting I switched to ZAP.
+I had tried atleast 10 different ways of doing this attack and nothing seemed to work.
+I figured it might be some kind of issue with my tooling, so before quitting I switched to ZAP as a hail mary.

 I took the original request, changed the method, removed all else except `host` and `connection` headers and pasted it to `Requester`.

-At this point I had done the lab for around 5 hours so I thought let me at least see what it looks like to complete, I modeled the **example solution** and the final request then came to look like this:
+At this point I had done the lab for around 5 hours so I thought might as well see what a successful attack looks like, so I modeled the **example solution** and the final request then came to look like this:
 <img width="1182" height="426" alt="2026-04-21-00:25:23" src="https://github.com/user-attachments/assets/367e5004-ff50-4bbb-bda6-76d8637bd433" />

 When we hit `send` we get: